jloughry/CV/README.md

 [Joe Loughry](joe.loughry@stx.ox.ac.uk)
 =============

+*To make a short (two page) résumé in PDF format, use `make`.
+To see the full CV including social media and committee-ships, use `make longform`.*

 Formatting a tactical résumé
 ----------------------------

-*To make a short (two page) résumé, use `make`.
-To see the three-page CV including social media and committee-ships, use `make longform`.*

 ### Concept